SophiaHess/DEEM/data_validation /README.md

 5) founding year
 6) description

+**CAUTION:**
-*Duplicate checks are dependent on the database used and can individually be set up.
+Duplicate checks are dependent on the database used and can individually be set up.
 The same applies to data harmonization procedures.
-Be aware that data validation is done semi-automated and will also require manual checks of the data.*
+Be aware that data validation is done semi-automated and will also require manual checks of the data.